alero/real-testing/README.md

 It is built to be extendable so that the developers can use the frameworks they are used to:
 The main focus has been on CDI, Guice and Spring supported development.

+##JUnit support
+The support for JUnit has been extended to include JUnit5 (jupiter) as well as JUnit4 JUnit 5.0.1 and JUnit 4.12 are used to verify the compatibility

 ##Plugins
 Plugins have three different scenarions they support to make it easy to adapt to underlying JUnit framework.